javatlacati/swiplwebtut/webspanish.md

 [NOTA]
 =====
 After you correctly answer it becomes hard to fiddle with the example.
-You can run the server on another port to convince the browser it's talking to a different server
+You can run el servidor on another port to convince the browser it's talking to a different server
 =====

 An Easier Way